25 Easy Ways to Lose 10 Pounds

 MIND YOUR MEALS

 While we’re all for standing more throughout the day, when it comes to eating, it’s best to grab a seat.
 Research indicates that people who stand while eating gobble down 30 percent more during their next meal than those who sit!
 Scientists speculate that when we eat on our feet, we don’t consider it a “real meal” and subconsciously eat later in the day.
 If you currently consume a 450 calorie dinner, you could easily bring that number down to 360 just by making time for sit-down lunch.
 That translates to 9 pounds lost over a course of a year.
-For more super-simple weight loss hacks, check out these 44 Ways to Lose 4 Inches of Body Fat.

-MINI LIFESTYLE MAKEOVERS
+MINI LIFESTYLE MAKEOVERS TO LOSE 10 POUNDS

 These small tweaks to your daily routine can help you shed weight more quickly than you ever imagined!
 Give them all a read and then decide which one is most do-able for you.